GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Sinister Disappearence**
 The user spends at least 3 ki and disappears for a number of rounds equal to the ki spent this way.
 The evoker is transported to an unoccupied space of their choice within a number of yards equal to their level mulitplied by the number of rounds they were missing.

+**Sinister Drill**
+The user spends 3 ki to inflict 3 individual standard ki blasts against a foe.
+If 2 are successful attacks, the third may be treated as one of the following types (cold, cutting, electric, fire, force, necrotic, or piercing).
+If all three attacks are successful, an additional attack of the selected type is inflicted against the foe.

 **Thunderous Fist**
 The user spend 2 ki points to inflict an unarmed attack as an action.
 If successful, it also inflicts an electrical attack.
 If that attack is also successful, it inflicts a sonic attack.
 If the sonic attack is succcessful, the user may expend 1 ki point or use their reaction to knock the foe back a number of feet equal to the points of success.